cocos2d/cocos2d-x/README.md

     $ cocos run -p win32

-### Build and run new project for Windows 8.1 and Windows Phone 8.1 ###
+### Build and run new project for Windows 8.1/10.0 and Windows Phone 8.1/10.0 ###

     $ cocos new MyGame -p com.your_company.mygame -l cpp -d projects

-Visual Studio 2013 Update 4 or later is required.
+* Visual Studio 2013 Update 4 or later is required for Windows 8.1 Universal Apps

+* Visual Studio 2015 RC and Windows 10.0 (build 10074 or higher) is required for Windows 10.0 UWP Apps

-Starting with Cocos2d-x v3.3, you can create Windows 8.1 Universal Apps (Windows Store and Windows Phone 8.1) See more info on How to install and Create games on Windows RT (Windows and Windows Phone 8.1) at http://msopentech.github.io/cocos2d-x/
+Starting with Cocos2d-x v3.3, you can create Windows 8.1 Universal Apps (Windows Store and Windows Phone 8.1).
+Starting with Cocos2d-x v3.6 you can create Windows 10.0 UWP Apps (Windows Store and Windows Phone 10.0).

-Starting with Cocos2d-x v3.6 there will no longer be support for Windows Phone 8.0
+Starting with Cocos2d-x v3.6 there will no longer be support for Windows Phone 8.0.

+See more info on How to install and Create games on Windows RT (Windows and Windows Phone 8.1) at http://msopentech.github.io/cocos2d-x/

 Main features
 -------------